 - sedatives to calm agitation and treat anxiety

 - medication to reduce fever and body aches (if they occur)

 - rehabilitation to help you stop drinking

 AWD can be fatal.
-Therefore, your doctor may suggest that you receive treatment in a hospital.
+Your doctor may suggest that you receive treatment in a hospital so your healthcare team can monitor your condition and manage any complications.
 It may take up to a week for you to feel better.

-People with AWD are at increased risk of:
+People with AWD are also at increased risk of:

 - injuries from falling during a seizure